wandb/docs/docs/guides/launch/setup-agent-advanced.md

 - you want to share images across multiple machines
 - if the agent builds an image for you and you use a cloud compute resource such as Amazon SageMaker or VertexAI.

-To connect the launch agent to a container registry, you will need to provide additional information about the environment and registry you want to use in the launch agent config.
-In addition, you will need to grant the agent permissions within the environment to interact with required components based on your use case.
+To connect the launch agent to a container registry, provide additional information about the environment and registry you want to use in the launch agent config.
+In addition, grant the agent permissions within the environment to interact with required components based on your use case.

 :::note